Honesty is the best policy.

 But that would be lying and – honestly – who would do that?

-Valerie Gordon, the World’s Worst Intern, went on to have a 20+-year career in television, producing and overseeing features for HBO Sports, CBS News, Weekend TODAY and ESPN.
-She’s now a writer, presenter and founder of career and communications strategy firm, Commander-in-She.
-Her favorite Neil Diamond song is “Hello Again” from the Jazz Singer.
+Valerie Gordon, the World’s Worst Intern, went on to have a 20+-year career in television, producing and overseeing features for HBO Sports, CBS News, Weekend TODAY, and ESPN.
+She’s now an author, speaker, and founder of career and communications strategy firm, Commander-in-She.
+Hear her tell this story live at Speak Up Hartford and read her other humor posts.